Flowers for Algernon: Themes

 Important themes in Flowers for Algernon include the treatment of the mentally disabled, the impact on happiness of the conflict between intellect and emotion, and how events in the past can influence a person later in life.
 Algernon is an example of a story that incorporates the science-fiction theme of uplift.

-Reception
+Reception and legacy

 Algis Budrys of Galaxy Science Fiction praised Flowers for Algernon's realistic depiction of people as "rounded characters".
 Stating in August 1966 that Keyes had published little fiction and whether he would publish more was unknown, he concluded "If this is a beginning, then what a beginning it is, and if it is the high point in a very short career, then what a career".
 In February 1967 Budrys named the book the best novel of the year.